doeixd/Open-Commerce-Standard/docs/learning-path.md

 ┌─────────────────────────────────────────────────────────────────┐
 │                     👋 COMPLETE BEGINNER                        │
 │                                                                 │
-│  "I'm new to OCS and want to understand the basics"            │ └─────────────────────────────────────────────────────────────────┘
+│  "I'm new to OCP and want to understand the basics"            │ └─────────────────────────────────────────────────────────────────┘
                               ↓
             📚 Start: Getting Started Lite Guide